 Finding out about counselling often comes during periods of feeling overwhelmed or stuck.
 It could be that an experience that happened in your past is causing you deep distress now.
 Or you might be struggling with problems to do with your circumstances, a personal relationship, or family relationships.
 You may feel that you want to change how your life is working out, or how you feel about yourself.
 You may also feel unsure why you are experiencing symptoms of a generalised anxiety disorder or panic.
+You may also be affected by Coronavirus and want to talk about the challenges of day to day living, loss, or managing anxiety specific to the pandemic.

 By coming to me, I can help you understand more about your difficulties.
 And also what makes you feel better.
 Working through problems, gaining a deeper understanding of what keeps you stuck and how to make changes, will help you engage more fully in your life.
+We can also start a process in which anxiety can be understood for what it is and learn ways to alleviate its dominance.

 I will offer you a safe space where you will be listened to and not judged.
 Being with you as you face difficulties will be a powerful part of our work together.
 Initially, feeling vulnerable with me may be a challenge in itself.
 But this can provide a starting point for therapeutic change.